Naw-R/CART-253/Projects/2-Mod-Jam/frogfrogfrog/README.md

 Starting with the Frogfrogfrog Project, the following features were added:

 - **Sound Effects:** Background music, frog sound, buzzing sound, and power-up sounds enhance the experience.
-- **Scoring System:** Tracks the player's progress with a goal of catching 10 flies.
+- **Scoring System:** Score increases when a Good fly is caught and decreases when a Bad fly is caught.
 - **Game States:** Intro, playing, win, and loss screens for a structured flow.
 - **Timer:** A 40-second countdown adds urgency to the gameplay.
 - **Difficulty Adjustment:** Fly speed increases every 3 flies to increase challenge.